khkong/Riot-dev-api-kotlin/README.md

 ## Class diagram
 ### Global variable
 Manage global variables.
-It is used as parameter of Connection object such as country, URL, API information.
+It is used as parameter of Connection object such as LOCALE, URL, API information.

 <img src="/res/global.png" width="500"></img>